bosley/sxs/pkg/runtime/fns/COMMANDS.md

 ## Core Command Reference

-All commands return `true` (boolean) on success or an ERROR type `@"message"` on failure.
+Most commands return `true` (boolean symbol) on success or an ERROR type `@"message"` on failure.
+Some commands return other types as documented.
 Parameters are positional starting at index 1 (index 0 is the command itself).

 ### Symbol Semantics